holyjak/fulcro-troubleshooting/README.md

 ;; the code will still compile for prod release, when the lib is not included
 ```

+## Limitations

+### fulcro-rad-demo

+We have some false-positives when applied to [fulcro-rad-demo](https://github.com/fulcrologic/fulcro-rad-demo/):

+* The `LandingComponent` is misinterpreted as Root (b/c it has nil `comp/get-parent`) and thus we falsely warn that it should have nil ident
+* `/account-master-detail` - warns about nil join prop :ui/account until an account is selected from the list.
+(Not sure I can do anything about it, perhaps other than not checking :ui props?)

 ## Feature ideas

 - check initial state (if present) to be a map with keys <= query keys